 “One thing that I loved about the friendship was that, in my mind, they were friends despite coming from very different backgrounds,” says Wilde.
 “I also love that [Molly’s complex] is designed to make you commune with your neighbors, yet it’s something Molly would want nothing to do with.”

 Bryon adds that they conjured a bit of movie magic to bring the apartment to life: The building they eventually chose was missing one of the cheesy, vaguely European monikers that evoke a vacation rental, so they created one of their own.
 They chose “Le Capris,” intentionally misspelled so that it wouldn’t be confused with a real building.

 San Fernando Senior High School in the Valley’s Pacoima neighborhood acted as a stand-in for Molly and Amy’s Crockett High, including the infamous bathroom showdown scene where various seeming slackers reveal their A-list postgrad destinations.

-The overlook where Molly and Amy retreat to discuss the upsetting revelations that, despite spending all of high school partying, many of their peers are attending Ivy League schools, was filmed at Overlook Trail in Burbank — the eastern edge of Los Angeles that provides a view of the Valley.
-Wilde and Byron scouted the location on a sunny day (right during golden hour) but the shoot day turned out to be incredibly overcast.
+The overlook where Molly and Amy retreat to discuss the upsetting revelation that despite spending all of high school partying many of their peers are attending Ivy League schools, was filmed at Overlook Trail in Burbank — the eastern edge of Los Angeles that provides a view of the Valley.
+Wilde and Byron scouted the location on a sunny day (right during golden hour), but the shoot day turned out to be incredibly overcast.

 “It kind of worked!”
 Wilde exclaims.
 “At that point, emotionally, the characters are pretty stressed out, so we rolled with it.
 I called that my E.T. overlook.”